derickr/derickrethans-articles/200405240535-goodbye-the-netherlands.rst

-Goodbye the Netherlands!
+Goodbye The Netherlands!
 ========================

 .. articleMetaData::
-   :Where: Dieren, the Netherlands
+   :Where: Dieren, The Netherlands
    :Date: 20040524 0535 CEST
    :Tags: work